audeering/audformat/docs/data-format.rst

 An audformat database consists of a **header**, several **tables**, and **media** files.
-On hard disc all of them are stored inside a single folder.
+On hard disk all of them are stored inside a single folder.
 The header is stored as a YAML file, the tables contain labels stored in (possibly) multiple CSV files, and the media files are usually stored in sub-folders.